Vefsn/N0188 (Ja vi elsker) 2005

 This work investigates the tradition of the Norwegian national dress (bunad) with a particular focus on their visual authenticity.
-The female sculpture is based on the exact pattern from the Nordlandsbunad, assembled from a collection of international fabrics focusing on the relevant trading partners at the time when the tradition of the bunad was constructed at the end of the 19th century.
+The female sculpture is based on the exact pattern from the Nordlandsbunad, assembled from a collection of international fabrics focusing on the relevant trading partners Norway had at the time when the tradition of the bunad was constructed at the end of the 19th century

-Fabrics used in this piece are Scottish tartan, Chinese nylon, Russian wool scarf, ceremonial fabric from Thailand, Indian silk as well as a Norwegian flag in wool.
-The male sculpture is a crossing between the international, neutral black suit, and the female national dress with a strong local identity (from Nordland), by embroidering a standard suit as the female Nordlandsbunad – using the pattern with the original silk tread and the same placing on the garment as if it were the bunad.
-The tie is made from the woven silk fabric of the shawl in the original Nordlandsbunad.
+The male sculpture is a crossing between the international, neutral black suit, and the female national dress, with a strong local identity (from Nordland), by embroidering a standard suit as the female Nordlandsbunad – using the pattern with the original silk thread and placing on the garment as if it were the bunad.
+The tie is made from the woven silk fabric of the shawl in the original Nordlandsbunad for women.

 Embroidery: Gunn Larssen

 Tailor work: Gunn Larssen and Edvine Larssen